eneiromatos/NebulaKeywordResearcher/README.md

 * Configurable using config.ini file.
 * Verbose interface.
 * Output file contains just unique keywords.
-* Export results to CSV.
+* Export results to TXT.

 ## Installation and running
 To install and run this project copy or clone all the files to your preferred folder and type and execute: